 The amount of drug residues remaining in the growth media and percentage removal were determined.
 The comparison between tests with and without plants, under the same environmental conditions, showed that in S treated batches a higher proportion of drug was removed if the Pistia was present (56.8% at S 50 and 66% at S 150).
-Also in F-treated batches a higher proportion of drug was degraded if the water lettuce was present (about 93% at all concentrations).
+Also in F-treated batches a higher proportion of drug was present (about 93% at all concentrations).